 Equity.
 Activity-based models like ActivitySim simulate each member of a population.
 They are fully disaggregate, meaning that individuals are not grouped together.
 Due to this structure, the model produces outputs that can be used to gauge the impact of policy changes on populations of interest, including historically marginalized/ environmental justice groups such as low-income communities.
 Knowing this can help agencies and policymakers adjust strategies to improve equity outcomes among specific groups.

 Active transportation.
 Active modes of travel are mostly used for short-distance trips and are important to understanding public health.
 Activity-based models can represent space (and short trips) at a more detailed scale than trip-based models.
 This is because the number of calculations in the model depends more on the number of persons represented than the number of zones.
 This distinction is increasingly important as micromobility services grow in many cities and regions.
-Data from Strava have shown large upticks in bike trips during 2020 as the pandemic changed commuting and exercise behaviors.
+Data from Strava pointed to large upticks in bike trips during part of the pandemic as it changed commuting and exercise behaviors.
 Activity-based models like ActivitySim can help better forecast future use of these modes across a region’s population.